 Generation enters into power purchase agreements (PPAs) with the objective of obtaining low-cost energy supply sources to meet its physical delivery obligations to customers, including ComEd and PECO.
-Generation accounts for its leases in accordance with SFAS No. 13, "Accounting for Leases" and determines whether long-term PPAs are leases pursuant to Emerging Issues Task Force (EITF) Issue No. 01-8, "Determining Whether an Arrangement is a Lease."
-Several of Generation's long-term PPAs have been determined to be operating leases which are not considered variable interests under the guidance of Financial Accounting Standards Board (FASB) Interpretation No. 46(R), "Consolidation of Variable Interest Entities" and FIN 46 (revised December 2003) (FIN 46-R).
-Generation's PPAs that are not deemed to be operating leases are typically either non-derivatives or derivatives that qualify for the normal purchases and normal sales scope exception and are not subject to the requirements of SFAS No 133, "Accounting for Derivative Instruments and Hedging Activities" (SFAS No. 133).
-Generation does have variable interests in PPA counterparties, it is not the primary beneficiary of these counterparties and, therefore, consolidation is not required.
+Several of Generation's long-term PPAs have been determined to be operating leases, which are not considered variable interests.
+Generation's PPAs that are not deemed to be operating leases are typically either non-derivatives or derivatives that qualify for the normal purchases and normal sales scope exception and are not marked-to-market.
+Generation has evaluated these PPAs and determined that it either has no variable interest in the PPA counterparties or, where Generation does have variable interests in PPA counterparties, it is not the primary beneficiary of those counterparties and, therefore, consolidation is not required.
 These conclusions are based on the following factors: the PPAs do not have residual value guarantees and purchase options, Generation has no equity investments in the counterparties and does not incur expected losses related to the loss of plant value, the PPAs were based on market terms at their inception and Generation does not bear any operational risk related to the plants.
 Generation's financial exposure to its PPAs relates to its fixed capacity payments, which are disclosed in Note 14 - Commitments and Contingencies.

-The financing trusts of ComEd, namely ComEd Financing II, ComEd Financing III, ComEd Funding LLC (ComEd Funding) and ComEd Transitional Funding Trust (CTFT), and the financing trusts of PECO, namely PECO Trust III, PECO Energy Capital Trust IV (PECO Trust IV) and PECO Energy Transition Trust (PETT), are not consolidated in Exelon's, ComEd's and PECO's financial statements pursuant to the provisions of FIN 46-R. ComEd Funding, CTFT and PETT were created for the sole purpose of issuing debt obligations to securitize intangible transition property of ComEd and PECO; and the other entities were created to issue mandatorily redeemable trust preferred securities.
-As of June 30, 2009, the only remaining VIE for ComEd is ComEd Financing III, as the other entities were dissolved during 2008.
+The financing trusts of ComEd, namely ComEd Financing II, ComEd Financing III, ComEd Funding LLC (ComEd Funding) and ComEd Transitional Funding Trust (CTFT), and the financing trusts of PECO, namely PECO Trust III, PECO Energy Capital Trust IV (PECO Trust IV) and PECO Energy Transition Trust (PETT), are not consolidated in Exelon's, ComEd's and PECO's financial statements.
+ComEd Funding, CTFT and PETT were created for the sole purpose of issuing debt obligations to securitize intangible transition property of ComEd and PECO; and the other entities were created to issue mandatorily redeemable trust preferred securities.
+As of September 30, 2009, the only remaining VIE for ComEd is ComEd Financing III, as the other entities were dissolved during 2008.